 Policy No. RwK 12 - Housing Mix - Housing development proposals should provide a mix of housing types and sizes, specifically to meet an identified local need in the Parish.
-Priority should be given to smaller family homes suitable for families with young children and properties for older people who are downsizing.
+Priority should be given to smaller family homes suitable for families with young children and properties for older people.